How to Watch the 2021 Primetime Emmy Nominations

 Once again, awards season is just around the corner!
-Stephen Colbert will host this year's Primetime Emmy Awards on Sept.
-19, but first, the 2021 Emmy Nominations have to be handed out, which will happen on Tuesday, July 13.
+This year's Primetime Emmy Awards will take place on Sunday, Sept.
+19, but first, the 2021 Emmy nominations have to be handed out, which will happen on Tuesday, July 13.

 The father-daughter duo of Ron Cephas Jones (This Is Us) and Jasmine Cephas Jones (Blindspotting) will join Television Academy Chairman and CEO Frank Scherma to announce the nominees for the best and most compelling performers and TV shows from the past year.